tkhenghong/backstage/packages/backend/README.md

 # example-backend

-This package is an EXAMPLE of a Backstage backend.
+This package is an EXAMPLE of a DEVx backend.

-The main purpose of this package is to provide a test bed for Backstage plugins that have a backend part.
+The main purpose of this package is to provide a test bed for DEVx plugins that have a backend part.
 Feel free to experiment locally or within your fork by adding dependencies and routes to this backend, to try things out.